-During this time of year Atlasers will see the peak of the breeding season for most species, which goes from April to August.
-May and June are the primary months for building a species list for a block because most birds are on territory and very vocal.
-July and August are the optimal months for recording birds in the 'Probable' and 'Confirmed' categories (see Breeding Codes).
+During this time of year Atlasers will see the peak of the breeding season for most species, which generally takes place from March to August.
+March and April are good months to seek out resident birds that can begin breeding much earlier than migratory species.
+May and June are the primary months for building a species list for a block because many birds are on territory and very vocal.
+Keep in mind that many species are still moving through on their migratory journey to breed farther north.
+Repeated visits to help confirm breeding status will be especially important!
+June and early July are the optimal months for coding the most species in the 'Probable' and 'Confirmed' categories (see Breeding Codes).
 Although most singing activity has decreased, it is a time when noisy fledglings accompany parents or beg for food in a nest, and adults are more likely to be seen carrying food for young.
 Also, species that produce multiple broods are busy with their second or even third brood.